jiaaro/jiaaro/_posts/2016-05-15-a-path-to-fluency.md

 **Visiting Mexico was a huge motivator.**
 Really.
 Nothing makes me want grind through Spanish lessons like being surrounded by native speakers.

-You can fly to cancun for just over $150 each way on Jet Blue:
+You can fly to Cancun for just over $150 each way on Jet Blue:

 <img src="/img/f7cfab39e36dbbfa6d82678c1ac2f8a8.jpeg" alt="JFK to CUN for $315" class="screenshot">